holographicSol/iCUEDisplay/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
+                                                        FEATURE 1 DISKS UTILIZATION [Displays information accross the alpha keys about disks mounted with a letter.
+Alpha keys are reserved for this feature]

-                                                        FEATURE 1 DISKS UTILIZATION [DISKS MOUNTED: Displayed in Blue when disk letter is mounted]
+[DISKS MOUNTED: Displayed in Blue when disk letter is mounted]

 [DISK READS: Displayed in Yellow by default]